dibatti5/pdsnd_github/README.md

 Bikeshare

 ### Description
 The project provides an interactive environment to provide the user with information on US bikeshare services from 3 major cities.
 The code allows for filtering by city, month, and day of the week.
+Users are also prompted with the choice of viewing raw data.

 ### Files used
 bikeshare.py